 This full-time, online Level 6-degree programme is delivered fully online through blended learning techniques and will equip students with an applied understanding of health informatics, eHealth concepts and applications, health statistics and data programming, medical data management and systems evaluation; applied epidemiology; health economics and predictive modelling; as well as a range of other subjects to facilitate a broader understanding of healthcare management, delivery and audit.

 Live Lectures: This is a full-time, online programme delivered primarily during the hours of 9am-6pm from Monday to Friday.
 One evening lecture per week is also included.
 If the Live Classroom scheduled times for the live online lectures do not suit you, recordings will be made available through Moodle (our virtual learning environment), and you can watch back.
 This is a full-time fully online programme with no on-campus requirement.

 Study Hours: Whether you are studying part-time online, blended or full-time online, it is very important that you allocate enough study time to your online course to stay focused, reduce stress and achieve your goals.
 This is a full-time programme and so students should allocate approximately 35 hours per week between lectures, practicals, assignments and independent study as with any full-time college programme.

 Assignments/Examinations: You will be assessed differently across modules with assignments, online quizzes, presentation delivery, project work and end of term exams.

 What to expect from Moodle (our virtual learning environment?
 The Moodle pages for the modules in the programme embrace UDL functionality and lecturers include lecture notes, recordings, additional videos, online resources, e-books and papers, practical assessments, and a range of other learning tools.
-Module leaders also promote all teh additional supports available for online students across the IT on the Moodle pages.
+Module leaders also promote all teh additional supports available for online students across ATU on the Moodle pages.